civilcomments/RMT4k/README.md

 ## Software overview

-* Install NodeJS and put the Node_server files on a web server that you have ssh access to (I'm using an EC2 micro instance, free for this level of use).
+* Install Node.js and put the Node_server files on a web server that you have ssh access to (I'm using an EC2 micro instance, free for this level of use).
 * Open two unique ports (in this example, '4321' for the socket, and '1234' for the web app)
 * Change line 9 of client.js and line 5 of device-server.js to use your server URL and socket port number
 * Change line 16 of app.js to use your web app port number